itteco/iframely/README.md

 ## oEmbed/2 quick draft
 [oembed2]: #oembed2-quick-draft "oEmbed/2 draft"

+[oEmbed spec](http://oembed.com) was remarkable and ingenious in 2008.
+It was unlocking numerous opportunities for developers and businesses alike.
+All of a sudden, as a publisher you could get enormous distribution of your content into all the apps (and their user base) that consume it per spec.
+For app developers it meant they could provide significantly more engaging user experience and higher value to better retain their customers.
+However, due to inconsistencies in implementations, security considerations and lack of progress on semantics part, the progress towards a movable web stumbled.

 oEmbed/2 eliminates the semantic part of [oEmbed](http://oembed.com) as other semantic protocols such as [Open Graph]((http://ogp.me/)) and RDFa in general have clearly gone mainstream.
 Besides, there is plenty of other `<meta>` data, available for a web page.

-Thus, oEmbed/2 is primarily for discovery of what publisher has got to offer:
+Thus, oEmbed/2 is primarily for discovery of what publisher has got to offer and agreeing on the use cases:

+Discovery is expected to happen when publisher puts `<link>` tag in the head of their webpage:

     <link rel="oembed"            // use case
     type="text/html"              // iframe
     href="//iframe.ly/234rds"     // src
     media="min-width: 100"        // sizes
     title="Thanks for all the fish!" >

-Each embed representation should have it's own `<link>` in the head of HTML document.

 - The use cases shall be listed in `rel` attributed, separated by a space.
 The dictionary of use cases is not fixed, and it is up to publisher and provider to choose what to publish or consume.
 Iframely endpoint currently can output the following `rel` use cases: `favicon`, `thumnail`, `image`, `player`, `reader`, `logo`.